-Since altitude is calculated based on absolute air pressure (measured by the watch) and a sea level air pressure reference, weather can easily change your altitude reading.
-This is especially true if you're in the mountains with fluctuating weather conditions.
+Since altitude is calculated based on absolute air pressure as measured by the watch and a sea level air pressure reference, weather can easily change your altitude reading.
+This is especially true if you're in the mountains where weather conditions can fluctuate throughout the day.
 If you want to test this out, simply set your watch to a given altitude and leave it one place while weather moves in and out.
-If there is a decrease in pressure (a storm moving in), the altitude will probably be lower than the actual.
-If there is an increase in pressure (nice weather moving in), the watch will probably read a higher than actual altitude reading.How does latitude affect altitude readings?
+If there is a decrease in pressure (a storm rolling in), the altitude will probably read lower than the actual.
+If there is an increase in pressure (nice weather moving in), the watch will probably read higher than it is.

-That said, if you see a trend where pressure begins to increase, you can hold out hope that a storm will break.
+That said, if you see a trend of increasing pressure, you can hold out hope that the storm will break.
 All the models we tested could graph the barometric pressure except the Casio SGW300-HB.
 When looking for a watch, consider the interval of the barometer, whether it has a storm alarm, and how nice the barometric graph is.
-Of all the models we tested, we like the graphs on the Garmin Fenix 5 the best, followed by the Suunto Ambit3 Peak and Suunto Traverse.
+Of all the models we tested, we like the graphs on the Garmin Fenix 5X Plus the best, followed by the Suunto Ambit3 Peak and Suunto Traverse.

 Traditional Watch Battery: A traditional watch battery is nice to have.
 It lasts longer and is far more reliable than USB charged watches.
 It's best for multi-day missions and can stay charged up to many years.
 That said, based on the power requirements of a watch, the battery life changes.
 The higher the performance of the watch, the more power it needs.
 The Suunto Core Alu, for example, has a battery that lasts only 12 months, while the simple Casio SGW300HB can last for up to three years.
 The Core has more accurate sensors, gathers more data, and has a much higher level of performance.
 As a result, it uses more battery life.
 The Casio SGW300HB is the opposite.
 It takes fewer data points and has limited functionality.
-As a result, it doesn't demand as much power and its battery lasts a lot longer.
+As a result, it doesn't demand as much power, and its battery lasts a lot longer.
 Even though a regular watch battery is great, it can't support many features like GPS, fitness tracking, and connections to social media.
-That said, if you're worried about the battery dying on a trip, you can simply pack one with you.
-Light and easy!
+That said, if you're worried about the battery dying on a trip, you can simply pack an extra.

 USB-Charged: The Garmin Fenix 5, Suunto Ambit3 Peak, and Suunto Core Traverse are all USB charged and feature GPS function.
 The upside to these watches is they have lots of features.
 These watches are designed to gather data — moving time, route information, navigation to a point, fitness tracking, and more.
-In fact, most of these watches are more geared towards fitness tracking than anything.
+Most of these watches are geared more towards fitness tracking than anything else.
 Even though the data is nice to have on hand, the battery life truly sucks in comparison to solar powered and regular watch battery models.
 When GPS is on, watches will last anywhere from just eight hours to 50 hours (based on the settings and your location).
 For most multi-day adventures, this isn't long enough to keep GPS function on the whole time.
 So you must be diligent to turn the GPS function off when it's not needed.
 If you're looking for something that can track a route for days, a Handheld GPS may be your best bet instead.
 That said, when GPS is off, a watch can last anywhere from just 14 days to six weeks (based on the model).
 Overall, these watches feature more perks, but the battery life is a serious tradeoff to consider.

 Overall, when considering your watch purchase, determine what kind of battery life you need to make an informed decision.
 Take a look at our comparison chart in our best in class review to see a direct comparison of battery life and types of batteries used.